Rattlesnake Island

 Source

-Map 2 (June 1979): The Fort Matanzas Stabilization Team.
+Photograph 1 (1947): The Fort Matanzas Stabilization Team.
 “Historic Structure Report for Fort Matanzas National Monument, St. Johns County, Florida.”
-Denver, CO: Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.
+Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.

-Photograph 3 (2025): TBA
+Photograph 4 (2025): TBA

 The following books, articles, and/or websites were used to find information about this location:

 The Fort Matanzas Stabilization Team.
 “Historic Structure Report for Fort Matanzas National Monument, St. Johns County, Florida.”
-Denver, CO: Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.
+Denver Service Center Southeast/Southwest Team, Historic Preservation Branch, National Park Service, United States Department of the Interior, November 1980.

+National Park Service: Fort Matanzas.
 “Frequently Asked Questions.”
-National Park Service: Fort Matanzas.
 June 6, 2017. https://www.nps.gov/foma/faqs.htm.

 Rights